DiamondLightSource/tickit/systemsimulation-adapter/_sources/developer/explanations/how-component-updates-are-ordered.rst.txt

 Schedule possible updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we schedule updates for all components whos dependencies have been
+Next, we schedule updates for all components whose dependencies have been
 resolved; Dependency resolution is established by checking whether any of their
 dependencies remain in ``to_update``.
 In the example where *Component A* serves
 as the **root**, only *Component A* may have an update scheduled as all other